-The town of Urgup should not be missed since there are authentic accommodations to be found and a wide range of hotels, restaurants and shops.
-It is located at the altitude of 1,800 meters and it is one the richest places in the Nevsehir province.
+The town of Urgup should not be missed since there are authentic accommodations to be found and a wide range of hotels, restaurants, and shops.
+It is located at an altitude of 1,800 meters and it is one of the richest places in the Nevsehir province.

 This is actually the place where the first promotion of Cappadocia began, celebrating its historic heritage and natural beauty.

 At the highest spot, on Temeni hill, there is Seljuk sultan’s Kilicharslan grave.
-Also, in Urgup it is easy to find Turkish baths, to see charming fountains, mosque, the famous library.
+Also, in Urgup it is easy to find Turkish baths, to see charming fountains, mosques, the famous library.

-Derinkuyu town, located at about 30 kilometers from Nevsehir, is very popular, attracting numerous tourists to its underground city that was discovered by chance and opened to public in 1965.
+Derinkuyu town, located about 30 kilometers from Nevsehir, is very popular, attracting numerous tourists to its underground city that was discovered by chance and opened to the public in 1965.

 It is believed that Hittites, Romans, Byzantines lived in this eight-story city, considered to be the ninth wonder of the ancient world.

-If you have the time, drive to Sahinefendi place where mosaic meeting room and a Roman bath were discovered.
-The research has shown that the meeting room was demolished in early Byzantine period and a simple chapel was built there in sixth or seventh century.
+If you have the time, drive to Sahinefendi place where a mosaic meeting room and a Roman bath were discovered.
+The research has shown that the meeting room was demolished in the early Byzantine period and a simple chapel was built there in the sixth or seventh century.

 Approximately 100 tombs belonging to Byzantines were discovered in the surrounding area.
 Corpses were all buried in the same position – with right hands placed above their hearts.

-Roman bath consists of all the necessary structures such as boiler room, hot-cold-warm rooms, pools and dressing rooms.
+The Roman bath consists of all the necessary structures such as boiler room, hot-cold-warm rooms, pools, and dressing rooms.
 A sandal figure on the wall of the dressing room is worth seeing.
 It resembles modern flip-flops.